 Circumstances like COVID-19 (e.g. COVID-19, personnel interruptions, etc.) may require the University to change or alter its programs or services in the best interests of students, employees, and other members of the University community.
-These changes may appropriately include, but are not limited to: (1) change, postpone, or eliminate academic course offerings, program requirements, services, or access to facilities; (2) changes or adjustments to the method and timing of delivering course content or services, including conversion of some or all coursework to remote instruction; (3) assignment or reassignment of faculty and staff to particular coursework, advisory functions, or other work with students: (4) modification of semester schedules, examination schedules, clinical assignments, grading protocols, or other academic policies or practices; or (5) other adjustments to the academic or other policies, procedures, and standards of the University deemed to be in the best interests of students and the campus community.
+These changes may appropriately include, but are not limited to: (1) change, postpone, or eliminate academic course offerings, program requirements, services, or access to facilities; (2) changes or adjustments to the method and timing of delivering course content or services, including conversion of some or all coursework to remote instruction; (3) assignment or reassignment of faculty and staff to particular coursework, advisory functions, or other work with students; (4) modification of semester schedules, examination schedules, clinical assignments, grading protocols, or other academic policies or practices; (5) implementation of vaccination, testing, masking, and/or other requirements as a condition of continued participation in some of all University programs or activities; or (6) other adjustments to the academic or other policies, procedures, and standards of the University deemed to be in the best interests of students and the campus community.
 Tuition and fees are in exchange for learning, academic credit, and certain non-academic services that will be provided whether remotely, in a hybrid environment, or entirely remotely.

-The University will continue to communicate frequently with the entire campus community, including students, as circumstances change, and the University reserves the right to modify these directives or the information set forth in the Informed Consent and University Guidelines to address changing circumstances.
+The University will continue to communicate as appropriate with the entire campus community, including students, as circumstances change, and the University reserves the right to modify these directives or the information set forth in the Informed Consent and University Guidelines to address changing circumstances.

-xiv.
+xv.
 Demonstration Policy